Biography of Joseph Lister

 Timeline of Sir Joseph Lister:

-1852: Lister became House Surgeon at Edinburgh Royal Infirmary.
+1852: Lister becomes House Surgeon at Edinburgh Royal Infirmary.

-1867: He proved his scientific methods, which he had been working on for some time and founded modern antiseptic surgery based originally on Louis Pasteur’s theories of bacteria and infection.
+1867: He proves his scientific methods, which he had been working on for some time and founded modern antiseptic surgery based originally on Louis Pasteur’s theories of bacteria and infection.
 He used carbolic acid as the antiseptic agent and heat sterilised instruments.
-He also developed absorbable ligatures drainage tubes, which have come into general surgical use.
+He also develops absorbable ligature drainage tubes, which have come into general surgical use.

-1869: He became Professor of Clinical Surgery at Edinburgh University.
+1869: He becomes Professor of Clinical Surgery at Edinburgh University.

-1870: Joseph Lister moved to Number Nine Charlotte Square, Edinburgh.
+1870: Joseph Lister moves to Number Nine Charlotte Square, Edinburgh.

 1877: He moves to work at Kings College, London.